Herman Koehler: West Point career

+Later life

+On July 1, 1927, Koehler died at the Polyclinic Hospital on West 50th Street in Manhattan, New York City, where he had gone for an operation.
+He was interred at the West Point Cemetery four days later.

 In media

 In 1955, Ward Bond played Koehler in John Ford's motion picture The Long Gray Line.

 Head coaching record

 Koehler's teams played Navy twice, in 1899 and 1900, each team recording a victory.